 In this activity, retrieve your Group ID from the Workspace ONE UEM Console.
 The Group ID is required when enrolling your device.

 - To find the Group ID, point your mouse over the Organization Group tab at the top of the screen.

 - Your Group ID is displayed at the bottom of the Organization Group pop up.

 Enrolling an iOS Device

 In this section, enroll your iOS device in Workspace ONE UEM by installing the Workspace ONE Intelligent Hub (formerly the AirWatch Agent).
 A Group ID is required to complete enrollment.
-See Retrieving Your Group ID from Workspace ONE UEM Console.
+See Retrieving Your Group ID from the Workspace ONE UEM Console.

 1. Download and Install Workspace ONE Intelligent Hub from App Store (IF NEEDED)

-NOTE: Checked out devices will likely have the Workspace ONE Intelligent Hub already installed.
+Note: Checked out devices will likely have the Workspace ONE Intelligent Hub already installed.
 You may skip this step if your device has the Workspace ONE Intelligent Hub installed.

 At this point, if you are using your own iOS device or if the device you are using does not have the Workspace ONE Intelligent Hub Application installed, then install the application from the App Store.